 - Quantitative sudomotor axon reflex test (QSART): many with POTS have this with the tilt table test when diagnosed.
 In 74% of people with small fiber neuropathy, the QSART was abnormal.

 - Skin biopsy: requires a 3 mm punch from an area where you have neuropathy.
 The number of fibers present are counted and compared with set standards.

 Managing Your Chronic Pain

 The goal of treatment is to reduce pain and improve function so that you can resume daily activities.
 While it is difficult to completely cure pain syndromes, they can be managed.
-Often a combination of medical, psychological, and self-management works best in managing your pain.
+Often a combination of medical, psychological, and self-management works best in managing pain.
 Because everyone is different, please consult your doctor to come up with a comprehensive plan to treat your pain.

-Medical and psychological interventions for chronic pain
+Medical interventions for chronic pain

 - Acupuncture: Scientifically shown to decrease some types of pain.